tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@4k45hv3rm4/index.md

 ### projects

 #### Blog Site
-_description_ This is a MultiUser Blog Site that let's user put their views on a particular topic as articles or posts and other poeple can view their posts and comment on it .
-The article content has markdown support too.
+_description_ A MultiUser Blog Site that let's user put their views on a particular topic as articles or posts and other poeple can view their posts and comment on it .
+The article content has markdown support too, with tagging and search functionality included.

 _stack_ django, django-markdown, Bootstrap4, django-storages-s3,django-taggit